Chitaoji/textpy/README.md

 * More flexible presentation of output from `TextPy.findall()`.

 ### v0.1.4
-* Fixed a display issue of README on PyPI.
+* Fixed a display issue of README.md on PyPI.

 ### v0.1.3
 * Initial release.